mkazuyuki/docs/iSCSI-cluster.md

   - for iscsi2 :

-	The procedure is almost same as iscsi1. ogin then configure so that can access the internet for using *yum* command.
+	The procedure is almost same as iscsi1.
+Login then configure so that can access the internet for using *yum* command.
 The IP address in the below (192.168.137.12/24) is just an example.

 		hostnamectl set-hostnme iscsi2
 		systemctrl stop firewalld.service